ynotstartups/notes/notes/cheat-sheet-interview.md

 **Q: What is income structure of the company?**
 **Q: What is future of the company?**
 **Q: What is the interview process?**
-**Q: Who is the interviewer?**
+**Q: Who are the interviewer?**
 ```

 2. Prepare for questions

 **Q: What change job now?**

-\- stay for a long time already, not learning as much
+- stay for a long time already, not learning as much
-\- company change of strategy
+- company change of strategy
-\- personsal reason, visit family
+- personsal reason, visit family
-\- take a break to learn
+- take a break to learn

 **Q: What do you know about us?**

 **Q: What interests you about the company?**

 **Q: What makes you a good fit for the role?**

 **Q: Why do you want to work here?**

 **Q: Tell me about yourself**

-\- continuous learning always curious
+- continuous learning always curious
-\- strong believer in communications
+- strong believer in communications
-\- high coding standard
+- high coding standard

 **Q: How to improve online testing code**

-\- refactor
+- refactor
-\- tests
+- tests
-\- logging
+- logging
-\- error handling
+- error handling
-\- horizontal scaling
+- horizontal scaling

 **Q: Strengths/Weaknesses**